-Dr. Walter Roettger became president in 1998 and continued the transformation that had begun under his predecessor.
-The curriculum grew to include majors in accounting, business administation and early childhood education.
-The 60,854-square-foot Derby Center for Science and Mathematics was completed in December 2003; the Kelley Baseball Complex in January 2004; and the House Softball Field in 2009.
-In 2001, the College was recognized by U.S. News & World Report as one of America's "Best Liberal Arts Colleges," and in 2007, it moved into the top tier of this listing.
-Dr. Roettger retired June 30, 2009.
-After a nationwide search, Dr. Donald Weatherman, a former Lyon professor of political philosophy, became the 17th president of Lyon College on July 1, 2009.
-In 2010, Lyon launched the Lyon Education and Adventure Program (L.E.A.P.), an outdoor program that takes advantage of the College's location in the Ozark Foothills and its close proximity to rivers, lakes, caves and other natural attractions.
-The program has grown annually, and about 25% of the student body participates.
+Dr. Walter Roettger became the 16th president of Lyon in 1998 and continued the transformation that had begun under his predecessor.
+The 60,854-squarefoot Derby Center for Science and Mathematics was completed in December 2003; the Kelley Baseball Complex opened in January 2004.
+In 2001, the College was first recognized by U.S. News & World Report as one of America's "Best Liberal Arts Colleges" and since 2007 it has been ranked in the top tier of those colleges.
+Dr. Roettger retired as president of Lyon in June 2009.

+After a nationwide search, Dr. Donald Weatherman, a former Lyon professor of political philosophy, became the 17th president of Lyon in 2009.
+That fall, Lyon launched the Lyon Education and Adventure Program (L.E.A.P.), an outdoor program that takes advantage of the College's location in the Ozark Foothills and its close proximity to rivers, lakes, caves, and other natural attractions.